JunHoang/conFusion-Server/README.md

 # CONFUSION-SERVER

 ## What is Confusion-Server?
-Confusion-React is the back-end code which will support for [Confusion website](https://github.com/JunHoang/Confusion-React).
+Confusion-React is the back-end code which will support for [Hungry-React website](https://github.com/JunHoang/Confusion-React).
 This code base will manage information of of dishes, favorite dishes comments, and account of users.

 Confusion-React was developed using Nodejs framework together with Express and Mongodb to manage the database.